 - Incorporate Cross curricular skills such as reading, comprehension and affective use basic mathematical skills through the use of age appropriate programs (excel), support learning across the entire curriculum allowing further building of the understanding of the uses of computing in the real world.

 KS1 pupils are taught to use computers correctly.
-Creating, editing and staving files which they can open and use later and recognising common uses of technology both inside and outside of school.
+Creating, editing and saving files which they can open and use later and recognising common uses of technology both inside and outside of school.
 Also included is safe use of technology, a key area specifically focusing on knowing where to go for help.
-The programming aspects taught in KS1 are focused on logical reasoning and using precise and clear instructions to enable predictions of the behaviour of simple programs like Daisy the Dinosaur.
+The programming aspects taught in KS1 are focused on logical reasoning and using precise and clear instructions to enable predictions of the behaviour of simple programs.

 KS2 pupils are introduced to the internet and how to search safely and effectively to find information.
 There is more of an emphasis on computer programming and all pupils continue to learn to write programs to achieve specific goals.
 An increased emphasis on correcting basic programs is also present.
-To help motivate pupils we use hardware like Laptop computers, IPad, Beebots and ProBbts along with other online programs.
+To help motivate pupils we use hardware like Laptop computers, IPad, Beebots and Probots.

 Year 7 Computing is very wide ranging and introduces the students to many new aspects of the subject.
 E safety is their first focus and essential for keeping every pupil aware of how to stay safe when using technology and social media networks.
 During year 7 students are introduced to the basic skills needed to become a successful computer programmer through using Scratch and Logo computer languages.
 Students will also develop their basic knowledge of computers, the history of computers, how they now affect the world we live in.

 Throughout all these topics there will be an emphasis on developing patience, understanding of other’s needs, and a promotion of self-organisation, and working to deadlines.